Information for Parents

 Substance Abuse Counseling

-If we are notified that a student is potentially at risk to self or others, a licensed counselor from the Counseling & Career Development Center or Student Health Services will complete an emergency assessment.
-While we try to honor the student's wishes whenever possible, we will contact parents, guardians, or other family members regardless of the student's preference, if we believe that doing so is necessary to prevent harm.
+If we are notified that a student is potentially at risk to self or others, a licensed counselor from the Counseling Center or Health Services will complete an emergency assessment.
+While we try to honor the student's wishes whenever possible, we will contact parents, guardians or other family members regardless of the student's preference, if we believe that doing so is necessary to prevent harm.

 Specific emergency information and resources are available at: http://www.westga.edu/UWGCares